atulkakrana/geno-ai/README.md

 ## III.
 Generate Training Set
 Labels could be fecthed for genes from [DisGeNet site](https://www.disgenet.org/).
 Model as multi-label classification experiment by providing multiple diseases labels to each gene (using some cutoff).

+### Features
+1. Gene expression
+2. Kmer-embeddings from promotor regions
+3. Keywords or sentiments associated with genes